Radios, how do they work?

 But that averaging timescale is of interest too: in the aforementioned article, we informally noted that the resulting composite waveforms have shorter periods if the original frequencies are far apart, and longer periods if the frequencies are close.
 Well, as it turns out, for scalar multiplication, the low-frequency cycle is always |f1 - f2|, superimposed on top of a (less interesting) high-frequency component f1 + f2:

 This behavior might seem puzzling, but it arises organically from the properties of sine waves.
-Let’s start with the semi-well-known angle sum identity, which has a cute and easy proof involving triangles.
-The formula for that identity is:
+Let’s start with the semi-well-known angle sum identity, which has a cute and easy proof involving triangles:

 Heck, we don’t even need to believe in trigonometry.
 A closely-related phenomenon has been known to musicians for ages: when you simultaneously play two very similar tones, you end up with an unexpected, slowly-pulsating “beat frequency”.
 Here’s a demonstration of a 5 Hz beat produced by combining 400 Hz and 405 Hz: